intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 This information provides a methodology and framework through which we can look at all non-chord tones, but we need further language to describe the function and characteristics of any non-chord tone.
 - Accented vs unaccented
-    - An accented NCT occurs in a strong metric position, whereas an unaccented NCT occurs in a weak metric position.
+    - An accented NCT occurs in a strong metric position ("on the beat").
+    - An unaccented NCT occurs in a weak metric position ("off the beat").
-        - The terms "strong" and "weak" metric positions imply that the difference between accented and unaccented NCTs is solely concerned with what is "on the beat" versus what is "off the beat".
-However, there is a relationship to the *harmonic* rhythm as well.
-Usually, harmonic shifts are aligned with the beats, but while it is uncommon, a harmony can change in a weak metric position.
-In this case, you will need to use your judgement after listening to the piece to determine if the harmonic change is enough ay feel stronger due to the harmonic change.
-    - Most types of NCTs can be either accented or unaccented, but certain NCTs, such as suspensions, can only be one or the other.
-(For example, suspensions can only be accented.)
+- On-chord vs off-chord
+    - An on-chord NCT coincides with a change of harmony.
+    - An off-chord NCT does not coincide with a change of harmony.
 - Chromatic vs diatonic
     - Diatonic NCTs use only the notes present in the key-signature whereas chromatic NCTs have an accidental.
     - All types of NCTs can be either chromatic or diatonic, although some are extremely rare (such as a chromatic suspension).